Behavioural Economics and Gut Instinct:

 - Spend time getting to understand your audience and their preconceptions.
 “What You See Is All There Is” tends to be strongly influenced by survey research when it comes to insight.
 Voice Of the Customer surveys are often given as an example of what research involves and yet these can be fundamentally flawed by relying on asking people direct questions.

 - Never underestimate the importance of how choices are presented and ensure you are fully prepared so that you avoid uncertainty about your recommended approach.
+Behavioural economics demonstrates that there is no such thing as a neutral choice architecture.

 - Immerse yourself in the customer facing side of your business by meeting and observing how your organisation interacts with your customers.
 Don’t rely on third parties or management to identify the real challenges customer facing staff have to deal with.